Building Role-Based NFTs for Healthcare on the Stacks Blockchain.

 .

-Define the NFT and URI map:
+Define the NFT, URI, roles and id-counter map:

 (define-non-fungible-token role-nft uint)